anzusystems/common-admin/docs/editor/nodes/embed-custom/index.md

 # embedCustom

+Same as other embeds that supports customData, but with no dedicated fields.
+Field `name` is used to specify customData fields setup.

+// todo add customData documentation

 ## Features
-- same as other embeds that supports customForm, but with no dedicated fields
+- User can insert custom embed, choose name and input its fields.
+- Used for special custom features.

 ## Node schema